TheWaySheGoes/Java-how-to/strings/README.md

 * Building strings, adding strings, adding comma between string values  ---StringBuilderDemo ---
 * Breaking String in to words with StringTokenizer  ---StringTokenizerDemo ---
 * Divide a String by index ---SubStringDemo ---
+* Reversing words or all characters in a string with StringBuilder and with StringTokenizer --- ReversingString---

 to be continued...